 Evangelical Seminary is accredited by Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104, 215.662.5606.

 Evangelical Seminary is accredited by the Commission on Accrediting of The Association of Theological Schools in the United States and Canada (ATS).
 The following degree programs are approved: Master of Divinity, Master of Arts (Religion), Master of Arts in Marriage and Family Therapy, Master of Arts in Leadership Development, Master of Arts in Spiritual Formation & Direction, and Master of Arts in Ministry.
+In February 2018 the ATS Board of Commisioners approved a four-year experiment to offer the ThD degree through a combination of intensive courses on campus and faculty-directed individual instruction.
 Contact the Commission at 10 Summit Park Drive, Pittsburgh, PA 15275, Phone 412.788.6505, Fax: 412.788.6510, Website: www.ats.edu

 Evangelical Seminary is approved by the University Senate of the United Methodist Church for the training of approved ministerial candidates.